eMAPT Certification Image

 This exam is the next Red Team milestone for cybersecurity professionals that have already completed the eJPT and eCPPT and want to continue their training and certification journey.

 The eMAPT exam evaluates a candidate’s ability to assess and exploit mobile applications across a variety of security domains.
-The exam is structured around the following focus areas:
+The exam is structured around the following domains:

 eMAPT